Megaemce/TytuScript/README.md

 </span>

 ## Introduction
-Kapitan Bomba's characters written in TypeScript. <br>
+Kapitan Bomba's characters playground written in TypeScript. <br>
 Change body/clothes and animate the characters as you want in UI or use console.

 ### Using console to access character's main object